 Refunds may be granted to students in accordance with the Academic Tuition and Fees Refund Schedule.
-Notification of withdrawal or cancellation and request for refund must be in writing and addressed to the Registrar.
-An appeals process is available for students who believe that their circumstances warrant exceptions to the published policy.
+Notification of withdrawal or cancellation and request for refund must be in writing and addressed to

 Student Health & Wellness Center

 The Student Health & Wellness Center (SHW) serves OHSU students and postdoctoral fellows at the Portland campus on Marquam Hill.
 SHW offers primary care, behavioral health, integrative medicine, and wellness services for: